ximira-org/PHINIX/README.md

 # NOVA
-The main repository for NOVA
+The main repository for NOVA.
+The current setup is developed and tested on Ubuntu 20.04 with ROS2 Foxy.

 ## Setup and Running: